NodeBE4/opinion/_posts/2022-09-19-EnclavedMicrostate.md

 > Also realising that Tietz left in 2014 has made me feel horribly old.
 That was hot drama at the time.

 If you want to *really* feel the passage of time, Demo Reel began airing on 30 October 2012 and Rachel's last regular Nostalgia Critic appearance was on 7 January 2014, so appeared as part of the regular DR/NC cast for 434 days.
 Tamara has been an NC regular since 21 January 2014, so has been there for 3173 days – nearly 7 and a half times as long as Rachel.
+This might also explain how Rachel didn't really get involved in Change The Channel – she was there only *after* the anniversary movies, and for less than 15 months, so she wasn't there for a long time to really deal with the deeper structural issues, nor was she there for the really big fiascos.
+Also, unlike most of the Change The Channel contributors, she wasn't an independent content creator for CA/TGWTG, but hired by Doug for his own projects, which, like Malcolm and Tamara, adds a certain level of distance from the *big* issues, which (aside from the anniversary movies) involved the treatment of the content creators.